symbol/symbol-docs/source/cli.rst

 Configuration
 *************

-To start using NEM2-CLI, configure a profile.
+To start using |cli|, configure a profile.
 Profiles are used to set a base URL and have an account to sign transactions.

 .. code-block:: bash

     nem2-cli profile import --private-key your_private_key --network TEST_NET --url http://api-harvest-20.us-west-1.nemtech.network:3000 --password your_password --profile test_net_profile

-By default, NEM2-CLI will always use the default profile.
+By default, |cli| will always use the default profile.
 To use a named profile, add the ``--profile`` option to the command.

 .. code-block:: bash